 7. Sleep Early

 Always remember to sleep early so that you will be full of energy for your interview.

 These are some effective tips on how to prepare for an interview.
 Always remember that the first impression lasts, so if you want the job, you need to show your best.
-To do so, you always have to prepare and be ready.
+To do so, you always have to prepare and be ready for a job interview.